 One such relationship – someone who I know as both friend AND mentor – wrote a post about a week ago that spoke to me so deeply about the power of words.
 She once again reminded me and challenged me to pay attention to the words I choose to speak and the words I choose NOT to speak, and it’s a challenge (wrapped up in a sweet and precious story) that I couldn’t help but pass along … click here to read that post … it’s well worth your time!!

-*linking up with Emily P. Freeman at Chatting at the Sky as we all share different things we learned in May*
+*linking up with Emily P. Freeman at Chatting at the Sky as we all share different things we learned last month*